Jasper Carrott: Career

-Carrott moved to the BBC for Carrott's Lib, a Saturday night comedy broadcast live, and then a string of BBC shows.
-These included Carrott's Commercial Breakdown, which broadcast weird adverts from around the world, and the sketch and stand-up shows Carrott Confidential, 24 Carrott Gold, The Trial of Jasper Carrott, and Canned Carrott, some of which also featured Steve Punt and Hugh Dennis.
+In 1982, Carrott moved to the BBC for Carrott's Lib (1982-1983), Carrott's Commercial Breakdown (1989-1996), which broadcast weird adverts from around the world, and the sketch and stand-up shows Carrott Confidential (1987-1989), 24 Carrott Gold (1990), The Jasper Carrott Trial (1996-1997), and Canned Carrott (1990-1991).
 One popular sketch involved Carrott reading out genuine, but bizarre motor insurance claim statements, such as "I drove out of my drive at 7am and drove straight into a bus.
 The bus was ten minutes early."

 Carrott played Heinrich in the 1987 British comedy film Jane and the Lost City.

 Canned Carrott also featured a spoof police drama called The Detectives, co-starring Robert Powell, which later was made into a series.
 From 2002 to 2004, he starred in the sitcom All About Me.
 In a twelve-week run in the summer of 2002 he played the part of Ko-Ko in comic opera The Mikado, written by Gilbert and Sullivan at the Savoy Theatre in London.

-He performed in several of the Secret Policeman's Ball charity concerts for Amnesty International, and returned to the stage in 2004 at the National Indoor Arena in Birmingham featuring classic routines from his career.
+He performed in several of The Secret Policeman's Balls charity concerts for Amnesty International, and returned to the stage in 2004 at the National Indoor Arena in Birmingham featuring classic routines from his career.
 He returned to singing for the musical Go Play Up Your Own End (written by Malcolm Stent, songs by Harvey Andrews) in 2005.

-In 2005, he staged and appeared in the first Jasper Carrott's Rock With Laughter concert.
-This became a regular at the NEC in Birmingham, usually in December and sometimes alternating with his "Jasper Carrott's Christmas Crackers" events.
+In 2005, he staged and appeared in the first Jasper Carrott's Rock With Laughter Christmas concert at the National Exhibition Centre (NEC) Birmingham, supported live by Jimmy Carr, Jethro, Roy Wood, and Lenny Henry.

 In summer 2007, Carrott hosted the Endemol-produced game show Golden Balls for ITV1.

-He hosted the Sunday night national pub quiz, Cash Inn.
-He was 20th in Channel 4's 100 Greatest Stand-Up Comedians show.
+On 15 September 2007, he was inducted into the Birmingham Walk of Stars at the Arts Fest 2007 celebrations.
+The award was presented by the Lord Mayor of Birmingham.
+Carrott is the second inductee, following Ozzy Osbourne.
+Carrott was awarded the Lifetime Achievement Award by the British Comedy Awards on 6 December 2008.

 In August 2017, Carrott underwent an operation to clear a blocked artery, followed by a quadruple heart bypass.
 A 30-date tour was cancelled.
 He has since said the surgery gave him a new lease of life and he has no plans to retire, citing Ken Dodd's longevity as an example.

+In 2023 Carrott played the character Sykesy in the BBC Radio 4 radio serial drama The Archers.